 The refreshments arrived within half an hour after takeoff and in super nice quality for such a short flight (under two hours).
 However, I've experienced only the morning flight, and the "lunch menu" is different.

 What did we get?
 Two sandwiches and, of course, miso soup (after all, we're in Japan).
 When you think of a sandwich on a plane, you might imagine a soggy baguette in a plastic bag, right?
-But forget about that with ANA Airways.
-These sandwiches were actually good in taste and quality.
-After the meal, we were provided with mouthwash—I just love these little details!
+Not on ANA Airways.
+These sandwiches were actually good in taste and quality and there was no plastic in sight.

 Besides refreshments, during the flight, you can also order specific alcoholic beverages and snacks from the business class menu within ANA Premium Class.

 Compared to Economy Class, Premium Class is way better because there you'd get at most some soup.
-I know, the flight only lasted two hours, so you wouldn’t starve, but at least you’ll be entertained for a while longer.
+I know, the flight only lasted two hours, so you won’t starve, but at least you’ll be entertained for a while longer.

 Note: I assume that if you fly on an international flight, the menu would be different.
 However, the quality should be comparable because in both cases, the food is prepared by ANA company chefs, who are apparently among the best in the world among airlines.